superchordate/rshiny-template-auth/README.md

 * Authorize the local R Shiny development domain.
   - Run the app and note the URL.
 For me it is "http://127.0.0.1:4201/?".
   - Go to https://console.cloud.google.com/customer-identity/providers and click Settings (expand the left sidebar).
-  - Click "Security".
+  - Click "SECURITY".
 We need to authorize the domain part of this: 127.0.0.1.
-  - Click 'ADD DOMAIN", enter "127.0.0.1" (or the value you see) and "SAVE."
+  - Click 'ADD DOMAIN", enter "127.0.0.1" (or the value you see) and "SAVE".

 * Authorize the Oauth client for your Firebase app.
 Only necessary if you are using Sign In with Google.
   - Go to https://console.cloud.google.com/apis/credentials and select your Oauth client.